amplication/docs/docs/faqs/faqs.md

 <details>
   <summary>What is Amplication?</summary>

-  Amplication is an open-source development tool.
-It helps you develop quality Node.js applications without spending time on repetitive coding tasks.
-Amplication auto-generates fully functional apps based on TypeScript and Node.js.
+  Amplication is an open-source platform that helps developers build backend services without spending time on repetitive coding tasks and boilerplate code.
+Amplication auto-generates a fully functional, production-ready backend based on TypeScript and Node.js.

 </details>